-Everything we know about the mysterious ‘object’ shot down by US warplanes in Alaska
+Everything we know about the ‘objects’ shot down by US warplanes in Alaska and Canada

 There is no shortage of interesting surveillance targets in Alaska, which houses nine US military bases, 18,000 military personnel, sensitive oil infrastructure, various radar and early warning systems directed towards nearby Russia, and missiles designed to shoot down incoming nuclear warheads.

-Of course, there are more innocent possibilities.
-The US National Weather Service (NWS) has more weather balloon stations in Alaska than any other state, releasing new ones at the same time every day.
+The US National Weather Service also has more weather balloon stations in Alaska than any other state, releasing new ones at the same time every day.

 Plenty of scientists and researchers are also interested in the skies over the Arctic, in part because of the region's role in global weather patterns and in climate change.